vitor-hartmann/transcript/README.md

-# Transcript Application
+# Transcripts to beautiful 1-pagers

 ## Description
-A web application for creating beautiful meeting minutes from a transcript.
+A web application for creating beautiful 1-pager meeting minutes from a transcript.

 ## Prerequisites
 Before you begin, ensure you have the following installed: